bcgov/wps/mobile/asa-go/Notifications.md

 - Firebase app registration for each bundle ID
 - Cloud Messaging setup

-## Auth callback scheme

-The Android dev and prod flavors currently share the same AppAuth redirect scheme:

-- `ca.bc.gov.asago`

-That matches the older auth setup.
-The app IDs are still different, but the auth callback scheme is shared.

-This is workable, but there is one tradeoff: if both Android app variants are installed on the same device, a custom-scheme auth callback can be ambiguous because both apps can claim the same scheme.

 ## Why we use separate app IDs

 This repo uses separate app IDs for dev and prod instead of trying to inject only Firebase config into one app identity.

-Why this is useful:

-- dev and prod can both be installed on the same iPhone
-- dev and prod can both be installed on the same Android device
-- dev push notifications stay separate from prod
-- dev testing is less likely to affect the prod app
-- the Firebase app registration is clearer because each app variant has its own app ID
+This lets dev and prod be installed on the same device at the same time.
+It also keeps dev push notifications separate from prod and makes the Firebase app registration clearer, because each app variant has its own app ID.

-An alternative is to keep one app ID and inject different config at build time.
-That can work, but it means dev and prod are still the same app identity, so they cannot be installed side by side.
+On iOS, the current implementation uses separate Xcode targets and separate `Info.plist` files for those app identities.

 ## Running dev vs prod